pchandrasekaran1595/Fault-Detection/ReadMe.md

 ### Notes:
 - Cannot detect minute changes.
 (Issue ..??)
+- Changing background affects the system, unless image with that bakcground is included in the dataset.
 - Retraining may cause upper boud confidence to be reduced, but the system is able to reliably split into Faulty or Defective.